Kishanjay/LacunaV2-evaluator/README.md

 ## Step 2.
 Acquire the Lacuna analyzer results
 Requires renaming of examples.normalized to examples.lacunized
 `todomvc_run.sh`
+This function runs very slow as it does every evaluation many more times than necessary.

+use `node todomvc_lacuna2.js` which only runs lacuna once for every analyzer framework combination.

 -- Note this doesn't work for now.
 `node todomvc_lacuna.js`